kiara-koeppen/account-usage-dashboard-genie/README.md

 # Account Usage Dashboard v2 - Genie Enabled

 A Databricks AI/BI dashboard for monitoring DBU consumption, dollar cost estimation, and infrastructure usage across your entire Databricks account.
-This is a Genie-compatible fork of the [Account Usage Dashboard v2](https://github.com/CodyAustinDavis/dbsql_sme/tree/main/Observability%20Dashboards%20and%20DBA%20Resources/Account%20Usage%20Dashboard) by Cody Austin Davis.
+This is a Genie-compatible fork of the [Account Usage Dashboard v2](https://github.com/CodyAustinDavis/dbsql_sme/tree/main/Observability%20Dashboards%20and%20DBA%20Resources/Account%20Usage%20Dashboard).

 > **Disclaimer:** This is not an official Databricks product.
 It is provided as-is with no warranty or support.
 Use at your own discretion.
 The underlying system tables and SQL functions referenced may change without notice.